danielabar/meblog/src/markdown/postman-alternative-vscode.md

 ---
 title: "A VS Code Alternative to Postman"
 featuredImage: "../images/rest-aaron-burden-2bg1jPty490-unsplash.jpg"
 description: "Looking for a Postman alternative?
-This VS Code extension could be the answer."
+This VS Code REST Client extension could be the answer."
 date: "2021-06-13"
 category: "Web Development"
 ---

 If you've been doing web development for any length of time, you've probably built or worked on an HTTP REST style API and needed a REST Client to test it.
 [Postman](https://www.postman.com/product/rest-client/) is a very popular choice and I used to reach for this all the time.
-However, I'd like to share another tool, a VS Code [extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) that is working better for me, as an alternative to Postman.
+However, I'd like to share another tool, a VS Code extension that is working better for me, as an alternative to Postman.

 But first, why not just stick with Postman?
 Below I've outlined a few pain points that have caused me to seek out an alternative.